 Sometimes you just need a burger.
 Might as well make it a good one.
-Thanks to brother, Dave, I’ve got a simple way to kick up the average burger, using that Mother of All Hot Sauces, Sriracha.
-This Thai-inspired chile sauce is the go-to secret ingredient for many chefs in their own home kitchens, lending a heat and depth of flavor quite unlike any other hot sauce.
+Thanks to brother Dave, I’ve got a simple way to kick up the average burger, using that Mother of All Hot Sauces, Sriracha.
+This Thai-inspired chili sauce is the go-to secret ingredient for many chefs in their own home kitchens, lending a heat and depth of flavor quite unlike any other hot sauce.

 But back to that burger . . .

 Into 1 pound ground beef, grate half a red onion, add a couple good squirts of Sriracha sauce, salt and pepper, and shape into patties.

 That’s it.
 Grill, broil, pan fry to your liking.

 Enjoy this summer cooler (a variant on gin and tonic) while the burgers cook.

 Pack a tall glass with ice.
 Pour over the gin and St. Germain.
 Top off with tonic water.
 Squeeze lime wedge into drink and stir gently.